ginnox/CanalNetworkDocs/updatenotesNov2021.md

-> Notee: Geometric design of curves is now fully entertained in AutoCAD environment.
+> Note: Geometric design of curves is now fully entertained in AutoCAD environment.
 Once imported, the user has no option or tools to change any of the curve parameters.